oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

     Clicking on the New Debug Specification button opens the wizard interface.
 Change the name to `hol23c_debug_spec` in the top left corner.
 Optionally select `BUSINESS_LOGIC` from the Module drop down to correlate the debug specification with the module's code.

-    Paste the following debug specification used earlier into the left panel as shown in the screenshot:
+    Paste the following debug specification into the left panel as shown in the screenshot:

     ```json
     <copy>